 Before we run the meeting

 Before officially starting the meeting, it is important to determine the note taker.
 Ideally, he is not the leader of the meeting, because it is very difficult to do both tasks at the same time.
-We also alternate this task from one meeting to another.
+We alternate this task from one meeting to the next by following a list of roles on the agenda at the end of each meeting.

 We start the scheduled meeting

 The leader makes sure that the agenda items are followed.
 He is the link between the various stakeholders and ensures that the time is respected.
-A sound indicates when the time is over for the speaker.
+At each topic, a timer indicates when the time is up for the one speaking.

 All partners, meaning those who are responsible for a topic, can also add details to the notes.

 Each participant takes his personal notes directly in Beenote.
-External guests use their own tool or bring a notebook and pencil for the more traditional ones.
+External guests use their own tools or a notebook and pencil for the more traditional ones.

 At the end of the meeting, we determine the leader for the next meeting to be responsible for the entire process of the upcoming meeting.